nais/doc/addons/kafka.md

 | keyword | recommended | A string or a list of strings | inntekt, arbeidsgiver,altinn | |

-One or more of the following keys can also be supplied if the default values are not relevant
+One or more of the following keys can also be supplied if the default values are not sufficient

 | Key | Importance | Comment | Example Value | Default value |
 |---|---|---|---|---|